tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/Activities/14-Stu_Sending_Receiving_ERC20/README.md

   ![Mint tokens](Images/mint.png)

-* Send tokens to your neighbor by selecting the token in MetaMask, and clicking `Send`, and pasting your partner's address.
+* Send tokens to your neighbor by selecting the token in MetaMask, clicking `Send`, and pasting your partner's address.

 ![ARCD Send](Images/arcd-send.gif)